koenrane/KR-new-site/content/alignment-allows-nonrobust-decision-influences-and-doesn-t.md

 1. One person is slightly more motivated by good grades.
 They might study for a physics test and focus slightly more on test-taking tricks.
 2. Another person is slightly more motivated by learning.
 They might forget about some quizzes because they were too busy reading extracurricular physics books.

-But they might _both_ care about school, in the sense of reliably making decisions on the basis of their school performance and valuing being a person who gets good grades.
+They might _both_ care about school - in the sense of reliably making decisions on the basis of their school performance and valuing being a person who gets good grades.
 Both people are motivated to do well at school, albeit in somewhat different ways.
 They probably will both get good grades and they probably will both learn a lot. **Different values simply mean that the two people locally make decisions differently.**

 If I value candy, that means that my decision-making contains a subroutine which makes me pursue candy in certain situations.
 Perhaps I eat candy, perhaps I collect candy, perhaps I let children tour my grandiose candy factory… The point is that candy influences my decisions.
 I am _pulled by my choices_ from pasts without candy to futures with candy.